Finschia/finschia-sdk/docs/core/proto-docs.md

-<a name="lbm.token.v1.QueryGrantsRequest"></a>
+<a name="lbm.token.v1.QueryGranteeGrantsRequest"></a>

-### QueryGrantsRequest
+### QueryGranteeGrantsRequest
-QueryGrantsRequest is the request type for the Query/Grants RPC method
+QueryGranteeGrantsRequest is the request type for the Query/GranteeGrants RPC method

 | Field | Type | Label | Description |